|

 In

-Webster sisters - and the scene of even stranger events.
+the strange Webster sisters - and the scene of even

 |

-be sucked back in time.
-Josh, his younger brother is somewhere
+in time.
+Josh, his younger brother is somewhere out

 Before

-has been released - a force growing stronger by the minute
+that has been released - a force growing stronger

 Robin

-invites readers to enter an eerie new fantasy world in The
+series, invites readers to enter an eerie new fantasy

-Woven Path, the first book of his compelling Tales from the
+world in The Woven Path, the first book of his compelling

-storytelling, distinctive in its combination of the fantastical
+in its combination of the fantastical with the seriously

 |